Radioteddy/TTM/ReadMe.md

     This file contains initial parameters of electron and lattice subsystems.
     Now is FOR ONE LAYER!
     See details in file

+### laser_parameters.txt
+    This file contains laser specifications.
+    See details in file

 ---